StokerCon™ 2019 Librarians’ Day

 9am-10am: Even Immortals Have Their Beginnings: The Research and Writing of Dracul.
 Co-authors Dacre Stoker and J.D.
 Barker reveal the story and images behind the research and writing of Dracul.
 This multimedia presentation contains Bram Stoker’s own notes, insight into the 101 missing pages from the Dracula manuscript, the recently discovered “sister edition” of Dracula in Iceland and Sweden, and Stoker family tales that function as a backdrop for the fictional plot.

 10:15am-11:15am: Fandom Programs @ Your Library.
-Emily Vinci leads a panel of experts, including local library workers, authors, and publishers, as they share their secrets to providing programming for fandom communities, regardless of genre and across all age ranges.
+Emily Vinci, a national expert at fandom programming in libraries, will lead a panel of experts, including local library workers, authors, and publishers as they share their secrets to providing programming for fandom communities, regardless of genre and across all age ranges.
+Confirmed to appear and share their experiences are Konrad Stump from the Springfield-Greene County Library District in Missouri and Rebecca Baumann from the Lilly Library and Indiana University.

 11:30am-12:30pm: Introducing Summer Scares a horror reading program for libraries presented by the Horror Writers Association in partnership with United for Libraries, Book Riot, and Library Journal/School Library Journal.
-Join Summer Scares committee members Becky Spratford and author Grady Hendrix as we introduce you to both the titles and some of the authors identified as official 2018 inaugural “Summer Scares Selections.”
-Three titles will be named in each reading level (middle grade, YA, and adult).
-Selected authors will make themselves available in person and virtually to public and school libraries and their patrons.
-More information about the Summer Scares program, committee members and the selected titles will be available beginning on October 30, 2018 at horror.org.
+Join Summer Scares committee members Becky Spratford, Grady Hendrix, and Carolyn Ciesla as they introduce you to both the titles and some of the authors identified as official 2019 inaugural “Summer Scares Selections.”
+For more about the Summer Scares program including the selected titles please see the HWA website: horror.org.

 2:15pm-3:15pm: Podcasting and Booktubing 101.
-Join award winning Science Fiction, Fantasy, and Horror writer and editor, as well as podcaster (Eating the Fantastic), Scott Edelman as he moderates a panel of authors and library workers who have started their own successful podcasts and YouTube book channels.
-Already confirmed to appear is technical expert Dave Thomas, podcast producer for The Project Entertainment network and co-host of The Horror Show with Brian Keene (and a Twitch streamer!), as well as Lisa Quigley and Mackenzie Kiera, the team behind the popular Ladies of the Fright podcast.
+Join award winning Science Fiction, Fantasy, and Horror writer and editor, as well as podcaster (Eating the Fantastic), Scott Edelman as he moderates a panel those who have started their own successful podcasts and YouTube book channels.
+Already confirmed to appear is technical expert Dave Thomas, podcast producer for The Project Entertainment network, co-host of The Horror Show with Brian Keene, and a Twitch streamer, as well as Lisa Quigley and Mackenzie Kiera the team behind the popular Ladies of the Fright podcast.

-3:30-5: Small Publishers, Big Voices.
-Becky moderates a panel of some of her favorite small presses whose books you should consider carrying in your libraries.
+3:30pm-5:00pm: Small Publishers, Big Voices.
+Becky will moderate a panel of some of her favorite small presses whose books you should consider carrying in your libraries.
 This panel will present the upcoming titles for each publisher and highlight some of the authors.
-These presses may be small but they are attracting big name and award-winning talent.
+These presses may be small but they are attracting big name and award winning talent.
 If you are only ordering your horror from the “Big 5,” you are missing out.
-Confirmed to appear:

-- Christopher Payne and a yet to be determined author discuss JournalStone’s upcoming titles.
+- Christopher Payne and a yet to be determined author to discuss JournalStone’s upcoming titles.

-- Don D’Auria of Flame Tree Press and author Jonathan Janz discuss their upcoming titles.
+- Editor Don D’Auria and author, Jonathan Janz from Flame Tree Press will discuss their upcoming titles.

 Questions?
 Email Becky at firstname.lastname@example.org